-- 1. Be a citizen of the freely associated states (Federated States of Micronesia, Republic of Palau, and the Republic of the Marshall Islands), or a US citizen or national. - 2.
-Be a continuing or returning student at the college in the fall of 2021. - 3.
-Enroll in an undergraduate program of study as a full-time (at least 12 credits) student at college in the fall of 2021.
-Graduating students in the fall of 2021 may be considered depending on the remaining required credits needed to graduate. - 4.
-Be eligible or was eligible for US Federal Student Aid (FSA). - 5.
-Have incurred outstanding (or unpaid balance) at the college on tuition and required matriculation fees, including on-campus room and board fees, transportation, and books, during spring, summer, and/or fall 2020 terms, and spring or summer 2021 terms. - 6.
+- 1. Be a continuing or returning student at the college. - 2.
+Enroll in an undergraduate program of study. - 3.
+Have incurred outstanding (or unpaid balance) at the college on tuition and required matriculation fees, including on-campus room and board fees, transportation, and books, during the pandemic period.
 Make use of the college's student support services, such as tutoring services in lieu of withdrawing from classes.

-Application for the COM-FSM We Care Student Aid for the fall of 2021 is open Monday, June 21, 2021, to Wednesday August 18, 2021 (5:00 PM Pohnpei/Pacific Time).
-Application form is available from Financial Aid Offices (FAO) at all campuses.
-Form may also be downloaded by clicking on this link.
+Form may be downloaded by clicking on this link.
 If you have questions or in need of assistance regarding the We Care Student Aid, please contact your nearest COM-FSM campus FAO, or connect via Zoom with an FAO specialist (Monday thru Friday, 8:00 AM to 5:00 PM):

-https://comfsm.zoom.us/j/96662955483#success
+https://comfsm.zoom.us/j/94694699872

-7. COM-FSM Laptop Student Care fall 2021
+7. COM-FSM Laptop Student Care Fall 2022

 The College of Micronesia-FSM recognizes the unprecedented challenges exacerbated by the COVID-19 pandemic.

 As such, the college put together the Laptop Student Care to encourage and equip with laptops students to be able to participate in the learning process while attending the college.